This is part of a package on cold calling. Read the next post: Why Your Cold Calls Aren't Working.

-This eliminates a potentially adversarial posture, lowers their resistance, and brings down their guard.
+This eliminates a potentially adversarial posture, lowers the person's resistance, and brings down his or her guard.
 It lets customers know you're not trying to force down their throat something they may not need or may not be ready for.

-Explanation: This statement opens up a dialogue so that you can get permission from the prospect to have a preliminary conversation.
+This statement opens up a dialogue so you can get permission from the prospect to have a preliminary conversation.

 Would you be comfortable spending just a few minutes with me on the phone now, if I stick to this timetable?

-This establishes a timeline, letting the prospect know that you're taking accountability for the length of the call, that you're respecting their time, and that you're not going to keep them on the phone.
-This tells the prospect not to assume that the call will drag on for eternity.
+This establishes a timeline, letting the prospect know that you're taking accountability for the length of the call, that you respect the person's time and won't keep him or her on the phone.

 Once you have gotten permission to continue, you now have a prospective customer engaged in a conversation with you--and you can then determine whether there's a good fit.